o-Mateo-o/q-voter-generator/README.md

 - single value mode: string or number (eg. `"model.x": 0.5`),
 - list mode: a list of values (eg. `"model.x": [0, 0.25, 0.5]`),
-- range mode: a special range dict containing start, step, and stop values (eg. `"model.x": {"start": 0, "step": 0.1, "stop": 1}`).
+- range mode: a special range dictionary containing start, step, and stop values (eg. `"model.x": {"start": 0, "step": 0.1, "stop": 1}`).

 However, list and range mode can be used **solely** for the parameters serving as `"plot.args"` and `"plot.groups"`.
 Other parameters must be single values.

-Additionally, for model and net params, plus plot values and arguments, you can use *compound variables* - eg. to get scaled $T/N^2$ on $y$ axis.
-They can be built by passing a dict, like `{"params": ["avg_exit_time", "size", 2], "operations": ["/", "^"], "order": [1, 0]}`.
+Additionally, for model and net params, plus plot values and arguments, you can use *compound variables* - eg. to get scaled $T/N^2$ on the $y$ axis.
+They can be built by passing a dictionary, like `{"params": ["avg_exit_time", "size", 2], "operations": ["/", "^"], "order": [1, 0]}`.
 However, you have to stick to the following guidelines:

 - all three arguments must be list objects,
 - `"params"` (*required*) - contains either other column names (**without `xxx.` prefixes**) or numbers,